 It's an excellent tool for managing your budget, especially if you like the visual overview of your budget that tools like YNAB don't offer.
 It's also a helpful "beginner budget" tool for those who aren't disciplined about writing down every transaction.
 As long as all of your accounts are linked to Mint, it'll do the hard work for you.

 With that said, Mint is weak in other areas, especially with investing.
-If you want more control over your investments and advice on allocation, you’ll need another tool, such as Personal Capital, to get that done.
+If you want more control over your investments and advice on allocation, you’ll need another tool, such as Empower, to get that done.

 Overall, Mint is worth trying if you’re interested in an online budgeting tool.
 Plus it’s got an app that is decent to use so that you can track your spending on the fly.
 It’s got great ratings and lots of people love it.
 How about you?
 Have you tried Mint?
 Let us know in the comments!